mikhailgoudz/sportshub/README.md

 # Sportshub
-Authors: Mikhail Goudz, Dennis Krupitsky, Mark Kubrak
+Authors: Mikhail Goudz, Dennis Krupitsky

 This is a sports application project utilizing the sportsdataio, firebase, and microsoft azure apis to create a sports betting application.
 The user is able to sign in to their google account, and from there they are able to view stats, highlights, standings, etc about multiple sports.
 They are able to see what upcoming games are scheduled by sport and